Indonesia Forex Brokers

 Restrictions on Currency Trading in Indonesia

 Brokers operating in Indonesia must observe these restrictions and ensure that their products are suitable for retail clients.
-Indonesian traders, meanwhile, are advised to work only with brokers regulated either by local authorities or by reputable tier-1 overseas regulators, thereby avoiding unregulated and potentially unsafe firms.
+Indonesian traders, meanwhile, are advised to work only with brokers regulated by local authorities or reputable tier-1 overseas regulators, thereby avoiding unregulated and potentially unsafe firms.

 Who Regulates Forex Trading in Indonesia?